Defect configuration of an active nematic around a circular obstacle: Model and Numerical method

 where $\bm{E}=\frac{1}{2}\{\bm{\nabla}\bm{u}+(\bm{\nabla}\bm{u})^T-(\bm{\nabla}\cdot\bm{u})\bm{1}\}$ is the symmetric traceless part of the flow strain rate and $\bm{\Omega}=\frac{1}{2}\{\bm{\nabla}\bm{u}-(\bm{\nabla}\bm{u})^T\}$ is the vorticity. $\lambda$, $K$ and $\gamma$ are, respectively, the flow alignment parameter, the elastic constant and the rotational friction coefficient.
 The last term $(g/\gamma)\left\{1-{\rm{tr}}(\bm{Q}^2)\right\}\bm{Q}$ drives the system to the ordered state and $g$ is the strength of the ordering.
 The perfect order corresponds to $S=1/\sqrt{2}\equiv S_{0}$ in our choice of coefficients.

 The Stokes equation determines the velocity $\bm{u}$ for the given $\bm{Q}$-tensor \cite{angheluta2021role}:

 The first term ($-\mu\bm{u}$) in the r.h.s. of eq.(\ref{StokesEq}) is the friction between active nematic and the substrate.
 The second term ($\eta\bm{\nabla}^2\bm{u}$) is the shear viscosity, and the third term ($\alpha\bm{\nabla}\cdot\bm{Q}$) represents the active stress.
 The magnitude of $\alpha$ represents the strength of the activity. $\alpha < 0$ and $\alpha > 0$ correspond to the extensile and contractile active nematic, respectively \cite{doostmohammadi2018active} \footnote{ We note the difference between the definitions of the activity parameter in \cite{doostmohammadi2018active} and this paper.
 In \cite{doostmohammadi2018active}, the active stress tensor is defined as $-\zeta\bm{Q}$ and thus $\zeta>0$ and $\zeta<0$ describe the extensile and contractile active nematic, respectively }.
 As in \cite{pokawanvit2022active,srivastava2016negative,angheluta2021role}, we use the compressible but constant density limit, where the density is assumed to be constant, but $\bm{\nabla}\cdot\bm{u}=0$ is not enforced.
-This means that the mass conservation is broken but such a situation may be realized by allowing the birth and death processes of constituents.
+This means that the mass conservation is broken but such a situation may be potentially realized by allowing the birth and death processes of constituents.
 The pressure is assumed to depend only on the density, which is assumed to be constant, and does not appear in the Stokes equation (Eq.(\ref{StokesEq})).
-Strictly, the bulk viscosity term ($\propto\bm{\nabla}\left(\bm{\nabla}\cdot\bm{u}\right)$) should be included in the Stokes equation (Eq.(\ref{StokesEq})) since we do not enforce $\bm{\nabla}\cdot\bm{u}=0$.
+The simulations under the above-mentioned compressible but constant density limit give qualitatively similar results to the ones obtained in particle-based simulations of dry truly compressible fluids \cite{pokawanvit2022active}.
+Furthermore, strictly, the bulk viscosity term ($\propto\bm{\nabla}\left(\bm{\nabla}\cdot\bm{u}\right)$) should be included in the Stokes equation (Eq.(\ref{StokesEq})) since we do not enforce $\bm{\nabla}\cdot\bm{u}=0$.
 However, this term will make our analysis of the Stokes equation (see Sec.\ref{analytical_expression_for_the_flow_field} or Appendix \ref{review_on_flow_field}) quite complicated.
 Thus, we ignore this term in this paper.

 Let us nondimensionalize the basic equations (eqs.(\ref{EdwardsBerisEq}) and (\ref{StokesEq})) using the nematic correlation length $l\equiv\sqrt{K/g}$ and the nematic relaxation time $\tau\equiv\gamma/g$.
 After the nondimensionalization, our basic equation reduces to